 The first thing you should start with is setting up your business intelligence analytics system.
 Not sure you can do it alone?
-OWOX BI will help you with a 14-day free trial:
+OWOX BI will show you how to solve this task during the demo.

 These processes are the everyday routine for a PPC specialist.

 But sometimes, just guessing the efficiency of advertising campaigns isn’t enough.
 You have to look at the data harvested from different sources, which can describe the successes and failures of your campaigns from different points of view.
 Then you have to visualize your data and get the whole picture.

 Of course, this method is much more expensive and complex than simple manual estimation.
 But each non-optimized campaign launched without correct measurement will drain your budget.

 With OWOX BI, you can get reports that show you the bottlenecks in your sales and marketing funnels and help you increase the conversion rate.